CurtisChris7/GridwoRLd/README.md

 # GridwoRLd
- Contains implementations for several fundamental Reinforcement Learning algorithms and provides a means of interfacing with them such that custom gridworld type problems can be solved using these methods.
-Contains several examples such as navigating along a racetrack, moving along a windy path, moving around obstacles etc.
+ Contains implementations for several fundamental Reinforcement Learning algorithms in an extendable OOP framework.
+ Users can solve their own custom gridworld type problems can be solved using these methods.
+ Contains several examples such as navigating along a racetrack, moving along a windy path, moving around obstacles, solving a maze, etc.

 Disclaimer - This is rough draft with several TODO's.